Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Ergodicity diagnostics using and

-If both \autoBM and \autoRD successfully terminate, we can be confident that the process possesses \emph{ergodic properties}~\citep{gray2009,billingsley1995} -- meaning, intuitively, that the horizontal means of its realisations (i.e., the means across simulations as in Fig.~\ref{fig:nmsimsAnalysis}(c)) indeed converge asymptotically to a finite number.
+The procedure is as follows.
+We start performing both \autoBM and \autoRD for given $\alpha$ and $\delta$ (step 1).
+If any of the two fails to converge in due time (step 2), we have evidence that the process is eventually non-stationary (or fails to reach its stationary phase within the allotted computational time/resources).
+In such cases, performing any steady-state analysis could be misleading and should be avoided (step 3).
+If both \autoBM and \autoRD successfully terminate, we can be confident that the process possesses \emph{ergodic properties}~\citep{gray2009,billingsley1995} -- meaning, intuitively, that the horizontal means of its realisations (i.e., the means across simulations as in Figure~\ref{fig:nmsimsAnalysis}(c)) indeed converge asymptotically to a finite number \citep[see also][]{9526649}.
 However, there could be potentially different limits for different simulations.
 In these cases, a natural check for ergodicity is to compare the results of \autoBM and \autoRD (step 4).
 This is in line with previous approaches to ergodicity analysis from the literature \citep[e.g.,][]{grazzini2012analysis}, where BM-like means across one long simulation are compared with RD-like means across several simulations.
 The difference is that our BM and RD results are obtained using automated algorithms (\autobm and \autord), rather then from arbitrarily parametrized experiments.
 Our test, performed in step 4, checks whether the difference between BM and RD estimates is larger in absolute value than the $\delta$ used for CI implementation.
 If this is the case, we have evidence of non-ergodicity and therefore of violation of the strong mixing assumption (step 6).
 For example, this could be due to the presence of multiple stationary points in the process: \autoBM would end up exploring only one of such stationary points, while \autoRD would provide averaged information on the possible realizations.
-If the difference between BM and RD estimates is small, we have no evidence that the assumption is violated and we proceed with a second test on \autord's horizontal means (step 5).
+If the difference between BM and RD estimates is small, we have no evidence that the assumption is violated and we proceed with a second test on the horizontal means of \autord (step 5).
 Indeed, under the null hypothesis that the process is strongly mixing and that the initial warmup phase has been effectively discarded, the central limit theorem for weakly correlated variables states that the horizontal means should be approximately normally distributed.
 In particular, we perform an Anderson-Darling normality test (with significance level 1\%) on the sample of horizontal means.
 If the null hypothesis is not rejected we again have no evidence of violation of the strong mixing assumption, and we therefore return the values computed by either of the two algorithms (step 7).